 Or, use it to blend with the bowl and blade system that crushes, chops, blends, and even aerates, and has two pre-programmed smoothie functions.
 Or, juice your favorite ingredients and then blend them to create a "bluice" (AKA an entirely new type of smoothie).

-Best for Soups: Instant Pot Ace Plus Multi-Use Cooking & Beverage Blender
+Best for Soups: Insta Pot Ace Plus Multi-Use Cooking and Beverage Blender

 From the brand that brought you the fan-favorite Instant Pot comes this brilliant blender.
 As you might expect, it touts foolproof cooking capabilities—yes, this blender not only blends, it can also heat up and cook food, too.
 (Don’t worry, the pitcher is made of tempered borosilicate glass, so you don’t have to worry about it cracking when it heats up.)